 The preparation of our condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts included in the financial statements and accompanying notes thereto.
-We base our estimates on assumptions that we believe to be reasonable under the circumstances, the results of which form a basis for making judgments about the carrying value of assets and liabilities that are not readily available from other sources.
-Actual results could differ materially from those estimates under different assumptions or conditions; however, we believe that our estimates are reasonable.
+Actual results could differ materially from those estimates.

 |Concentrations of Credit Risk

 We grant credit in the normal course of business to customers in the United States.
 We periodically perform credit analysis and monitor the financial condition of our customers to reduce credit risk.

 During the three months ended September 30, 2020, and 2019, one government client accounted for 17% and 24% of total revenues, respectively.
 As of September 30, 2020, two government clients accounted for a total of 38% and 20% of net accounts receivable and one government client had outstanding receivables as of September 30, 2019, which accounted for 63% of net accounts receivable.

 Goodwill Impairment Assessment

 We evaluate and test the recoverability of our goodwill for impairment at least annually during October of each year or more often if circumstances indicate that goodwill may not be recoverable.
 To date, we have not recorded any impairment of our goodwill.